Contractor and supplier portal

 Induction and Training

-In QHAcademy you can upload any relevant licences and qualifications and undertake mandatory online inductions.
+In HydroHub you can upload any relevant licences and qualifications and undertake mandatory online inductions.

 Before you start work on any of Queensland Hydro’s sites you must: